Home » Testing and Assessment » Practical Guidelines For Developing Good EFL Test Items

 Guidelines for Writing Multiple-Choice Test Items.

-The following are some guidelines that you should use for preparing multiple-choice test items.
+Guidelines for preparing multiple-choice test items.

 • The entire stem must always precede the alternatives and it should contain the problem and any clarifications.